janymuong/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

     echo "myfile.txt does not exist" fi
 ```
-This script checks if the file "myfile.txt" exists in the current directory and prints a message based on the result.
+This script checks if the file "myfile.txt" is a *regular* file(and obviously it exists if regular) in the current directory and prints a message based on the result.

 ### Parsing: